mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 }
 ```

 ^ But the really amazing thing is that with that router defined, URL routing in your application can be done in just these few lines.
+This is truly all it takes.

 ^ We use the `onOpenURL` view modifier to be notified when someone opens the app via a URL.
 This can be done via a custom URL scheme or setting up an app-site association file on your web server.